Division of Engineering Leadership and Professional Practice

 Undergraduate Cooperative Education is an academic program that enables students to alternate classroom studies with career-based experiences in industry.
 It is a learning experience designed to integrate classroom theory with practical experience and professional development.
 Co-op is a paid full-time work experience designed to maximize the student’s education.
-Co-op assignments are typically for two seven-month periods, each period consisting of a summer and a contiguous spring or fall semester.
-Co-op is available to students who have completed 4-5 semesters of coursework, in good academic standing, registered as a full-time student, and pursuing a degree in engineering, engineering physics, or physics.
+Co-op assignments are typically for a seven-month period consisting of a summer and a contiguous spring or fall semester.
+Co-op is available to students who have completed 4-5 semesters of coursework, are in good academic standing, registered as a full-time student, and pursuing a degree in engineering, engineering physics, or computer science.
 Registration in this course will serve to maintain full-time student status for the period of time that the student is on a co-op assignment.

 Graduate Cooperative Education is an academic program designed for graduate students to enhance their classroom, laboratory, and research learning through participation and experience in various organizational/industrial environments where theory is applied to practice.
 Co-op is a paid full-time work experience for one seven-month period.
 Students must obtain approval from their academic advisor prior to accepting a co-op position.
 Graduate cooperative education experiences may be integrated with the student's thesis or research project areas, or be solely for the purpose of gaining professional experience related to the student's major field of study.
 Registration in this course will serve to maintain full-time student status for the period of time the student is on a co-op assignment.
 A large variety of companies hire and train the co-op students providing quality and challenging experiences.

 Qualified candidates continue at the Case School of Engineering for an additional two years of concentrated coursework in an engineering field.
 At the conclusion of five years, two baccalaureate degrees are awarded: one from the liberal arts college and the other in the Bachelor of Science in Engineering degree program from Case Western Reserve University.
 For additional information, please contact Deborah Fatica or 216.368.4449.

 The DELPP develops strategic and intentional programming designed to engage students and promote a strong and supportive campus community.